Tre Mason

-Trence Mason (born August 6, 1993) is an American former professional football running back.
-He played in the National Football League (NFL) for the St. Louis Rams from 2014 to 2016.
+Trence Mason (born August 6, 1993) is an American former professional football player who was a running back for the St. Louis Rams of the National Football League (NFL) from 2014 to 2016.
 He played college football for the Auburn Tigers, earning first-team All-American honors in 2013.
 He was selected by the Rams in the third round of the 2014 NFL draft.

 Early life

 Mason attended Park Vista Community High School in Boynton Beach, Florida, where he was a standout football and basketball player, and also ran track.
 He rushed for 1,643 yards and 24 touchdowns as a senior in 2011, and was named the 2009 Palm Beach Large School Offensive Player of the Year and First-Team All-Palm Beach County by the Sun-Sentinel.

 He was also on the school's track & field team, where he competed as a sprinter and jumper.
 He placed 7th in the 100 meters at the 2009 Park Vista Meet, with a time of 10.9 seconds.
 At the 2010 Palm Beach County Championship, he earned a sixth-place finish in the long jump event, recording a career-best jump of 6.63 meters.
 He also competed in high jump, he got a top-jump of 1.88 meters at the 2011 Warrior Invitational.

 Considered a four-star recruit by Rivals.com, he was rated the 14th best running back in his class.
 He committed to Auburn over offers from West Virginia and Mississippi.